Council Tax Arrears: the debt no-one asks for

 If you require time to consider your options, whether that is to apply for a Time to Pay Order or a Debt Payment Programme under the Debt Arrangement Scheme or even whether you want to consider a form of personal insolvency, such as a Protected Trust Deed or bankruptcy, you can use a Statutory Moratorium to give you breathing space.

-Statutory Moratoriums give you six weeks protection to allow you to consider your options.
-You can only use a Statutory Moratorium once in any 12 month period.
+Statutory Moratoriums give you six weeks protection (currently extended to 6 months under Emergency Coronavirus Legislation) to allow you to consider your options.
+You can only use a Statutory Moratorium once in any 12 month period (currently this rule has been suspended under Emergency Coronavirus Legislation).